 Medicare supplemental insurance called medigap is private insurance you can buy to cover some or most of the out-of-pocket expenses of traditional Medicare — such as the hospital deductible and Part B copays — depending on the policy you choose.
 You cannot use medigap if you're in a Medicare Advantage plan.

 If you're 65 or older and buy a policy within six months of enrolling in Part B, medigap insurers cannot deny you coverage or require higher premiums because of current or past health problems.
-You may be able to buy medigap later on and still have these guarantees, in some circumstances.
+You may be able to buy medigap later on and still have these guarantees, in some very limited circumstances.
 These federal protections only apply to people 65 and older, though some states have similar laws for younger beneficiaries.
 If you have Medicare because of disability, contact your state insurance department for information.

 For more information on medigap insurance, see the Medicare publication "Choosing a Medigap Policy" (PDF).
 For step-by-step guidance on comparing different medigap plans, see related article "Medigap Explained."